With low cost of living and good internet, Spain is already popular with remote workers.

 Spain's visa was teased back in January 2022, when Economic Affairs Minister Nadia Calviño said the country was hoping to “attract and retain international and national talents by helping remote workers and digital nomads set up in Spain.”
 Authorities hope that it will help the country to recover from the economic impacts of COVID-19.

-Here's how Spain's new digital nomad visa will make living and working in the country easier and cheaper.
+Here's how Spain's new digital nomad visa makes living and working in the country easier and cheaper.

 Who can apply for Spain’s digital nomad visa?